What You Should Know About Tenant Rights

 You Need to End Your Lease According to the Law

-When a landlord is planning to raise rent or opts to end the rental relationship with a tenant, many states have rules based on the number of days’ notice required in order to keep the tenant from being forced out without enough notice.
-That also means that as a tenant, you also need to comply with laws for notifying your landlord of plans to move out – you can’t just vacate the home and stop paying rent without warning.
+When a landlord is planning to raise rent or opts to end the rental relationship with a tenant, many states have laws about the number of days of notice required to the tenant.
+As a tenant, you also need to comply with laws for notifying your landlord of plans to move out – you can’t just vacate the home and stop paying rent without warning.

 You Should Document Everything